-After writing an omnibus article on the problems facing the Court of Master Sommeliers, we heard from many high-profile sommeliers who really did not like how we portrayed the court.
+After writing an omnibus article on the problems facing the Court of Master Sommeliers, we heard from many high-profile sommeliers who did not like how we portrayed the Court.
 Below are excerpts of the comments.

 Following their statements, I have included my response.

 If I’m reading this right, you are somehow responsible for your employer’s political views?
 Also, does the author have evidence about sexual violence as it directly relates to the court?
 If so I would be interested to see that.
 But it doesn’t seem to be in the article… The author’s arguments are non-sequiturs and their basic misunderstanding of how non-profits work leads them to sensationalist conclusions.STEVEN MCDONALD, MASTER SOMMELIER

 COURT OF MASTER SOMMELIERS

 Whispers are not facts.
 They are usually derived from individuals scorned over not passing some level of the exams.
 Perhaps before deciding to take down an organization over rumor and conjecture….take part in CMS with an open mind and see for yourself what is fact and fiction.Brandon Tebbe, Master Sommelier

 As both a female and a Democrat, I do not believe a boycott is reasonable.
 It’s ridiculous to hold individuals responsible for the donations or political leanings of the company they are employed by.

 I also don’t agree with the claim that you have to know the “right” people to succeed, since I had NO master sommelier recommendation letters and still got into the exams.

 To blame the Court for the harassment of women in the wine industry and various other offenses listed, without so much as mentioning the disparities of giant wine corporations such as Constellation or other educational routes such as WSET or CWE, is both irresponsible and biased.ANDREA BOULANGER, ADVANCED SOMMELIER